Employment Opportunities

 Benefits:

-- Health, dental, and vision insurance.
+Health, dental, and vision insurance

-- 401(k) plan with employer matching.
+401(k) with employer match

-- Paid time off (PTO) and holidays.
+Paid time off (PTO) and holidays

-- Professional development opportunities.
+Professional development opportunities

 Carolina University does not discriminate based on race, color, sex, or national origin in staff employment practices.
 However, as a Christian organization, the University employs Christ-centered professionals who agree to follow the Carolina University Code of Conduct.